 Keltner Channel History

 In 1960, Chester Keltner introduced Keltner Channels in his famous book How to Make Money in Commodities.
-Initially, Keltner Channels used the 10-day simple moving averages as the centerline, and the high-low range was subtracted and added from the envelope lines.
+Initially, Keltner Channels used the 10-day [simple moving averages/moving-average) as the centerline, and the high-low range was subtracted and added from the envelope lines.

 Famed market wizard Linda Bradford Raschke modified Keltner Channels in 1980 to a volatility-baed indicator using Average True Range (ATR) to set the channel width.
 Today, most use Linda’s version of the Kelter Channel.

 Like all technical analysis indicators, Keltner Channels are a tool for traders to help understand price action — or the psychology of the market.
 When we understand the psychology of the market, we can more easily identify supply and demand issues and exploit them for profit.

 Keltner Channels are a lagging indicator designed to identify the prevalent price trend.

 The Keltner Channel midline shows the price trend.
 A breach of the envelope, a cross of the upper or lower lines surrounding the midline, can be interpreted as a price breakout or overbought/oversold conditions.

 A breakout is where we expect price action to continue, and overbought/oversold conditions lead to price reverting, also known as mean reversion.

 With a breach of the Keltner Channels potentially leading to two different results, how do we determine if the market is likely to mean revert or to continue?